 This Week

-• Read through the CFIS Framework section again and decide which three dimensions matter most for your specific role
+- Read through the CFIS section again and decide which three dimensions matter most for your specific role

-• At the end of the week, do a quick preview tally to see if your categories are specific enough – adjust them before week two if needed
+- At the end of the week, do a quick preview tally to see if your categories are specific enough, and adjust them before week two if needed

 There Is More to Explore

 Pareto analysis is one piece of a larger prioritization toolkit.
-If you’re just getting started with structured prioritization, our complete guide to prioritization methods gives you the full picture of how different methods work together.
-For the daily application of the Pareto principle as a quick planning lens, see the 80/20 rule for daily tasks – it pairs naturally with the formal analysis covered here.
+If you are just getting started with structured prioritization, our complete guide to prioritization methods gives you the full picture of how different methods work together.
+For the daily application of the Pareto principle as a quick planning lens, see the 80/20 rule for daily tasks, which pairs naturally with the formal analysis covered here.
 And if you tend to overthink which tasks to tackle first, our guide on overcoming analysis paralysis covers how structured methods like Pareto analysis actually reduce decision fatigue rather than adding to it.

 Related articles in this guide